Now What! Critical Issues for Art in the Public Realm

 Farm to Student: Produce on the Plaza

-(Every 2nd Monday during the Fall and Spring semester)
+December 3 (Every First Monday of the Fall and Spring Semester)

 11:00 am - 1:00 pm

 Free event | UAM Plaza

 Farm to Student: Produce on the Plaza brings Long Beach farmers market produce to CSULB students and provides a platform for healthy resources, public health services, and student empowerment.

 CSULB students are invited to stop by for FREE fresh farmers market produce, on the plaza, while supplies last.
 Produce-based activities, exchanges, and resources, offered on a rotating basis.
 Farm to Student: Produce on the Plaza is presented by the University Art Museum in partnership with Food Forward, HFHM370/Hospitality Management, and the CSULB Basic Needs Program.

 Thank you for all who attended and supported the Saturday, October 13 event, which showcased six mid-century gems in Long Beach, CA.